Happyr/message-serializer/Readme.md

 ### Differentiate between "I cant hydrate message" and "Wrong version"

 Sometimes it is important to know the difference between "I dont not want this message" and "I want this message, but not this version".
-This is very important when you have multiple applications that communicate with each other and you are using a retry mechanism when a message failed to be delivered/handled.
+An example scenario would be when you have multiple applications that communicate with each other and you are using a retry mechanism when a message failed to be delivered/handled.
 You **do not want** to retry a message if the application is not interested but you **do want** to retry if the message has wrong version (like it would be when you updated the sender app but not the receiver app).